 Clinical Nurse Leader (CNL)

-The Master of Science in Nursing with a major in Clinical Nurse Leadership (CNL) prepares an advanced generalist practitioner to provide clinical leadership at the point of service in a variety of practice settings.
-This unique program requires formal partnering between universities and health systems to ensure graduates will be provided a practice environment to enact the role of the Clinical Nurse Leader.
+The master of science in Nursing with a major in Clinical Nurse Leader (CNL) prepares an advanced generalist practitioner to provide clinical leadership at the point of service in a variety of practice settings.

 Graduate Nursing Program Objectives